 (Click to enlarge)

 • 1st Lt.
 Thomas Armstrong Jones.
 Descendant: Thomas W. Lawrence, Jr., of Nashville, who is a member of the BONPS Board of Directors and BONPS website webmaster.
 Also, great-great grandsons Thomas W. Lawrence III and Todd W. Lawrence.
 Tom Jones, Tom’s namesake and his great grandfather, enlisted as a private at the age of 21 with the 16th Alabama Infantry Regiment, Co.
-D, in August, 1861, and fought all four years including the battles of Franklin and Nashville in late 1864.
+D, in August, 1861, in Evergreen, Alabama, and fought all four years including the battles of Franklin and Nashville in late 1864.

 • Silas Jones.
 Descendent: Doug Jones of Nashville, former president of BONPS and currently vice-president of the Tennessee Civil War Preservation Association.
 Silas Jones was Doug’s great-great-grandfather and was one of four brothers from Maury County, Tennessee, who fought in the Battle of Nashville.